 The Food Pantry: Giving Students a Taste of Nutrition and Variety

 When students enroll at Milton Hershey School, they receive a top-notch education full of leadership, scholarship, and extra-curricular opportunities.
-They also receive regular meals at no cost that support their physical and mental well-being.
+They also receive regular meals and food at no cost that support their physical and mental well-being.

-For many students from low income backgrounds, having access to food on a daily basis is a significant change.
+For many students from low-income backgrounds, having access to food on a daily basis is a significant change.

 “When students are newly enrolled, it’s certainly different to have everything provided for you and not focus on ‘where is my next meal coming from?’” said Cindy Richmond-Winters, MHS Senior Director of Program Support Services.